 - Is not food (Christmas food is great!
 I just didn’t want to cook desserts/junk food 12 days in a row)

-I did not list any age requirements or which steps parent should help with.
-I left that for each parent to decided based on their own children and their ages.
+I did not list any age requirements or which steps parents should help with.
+I left that for each parent to decide based on their own children and their ages.

 Another goal I had for these crafts was that I wanted to try as often as possible to point my children back to the real meaning of Christmas, which is the birth of Jesus, our Savior.
 While some of these crafts might be a bit of a stretch looking for something meaningful, there is also nothing wrong with just making a really fun craft!

 I do not do the whole Elf on the Shelf deal (I personally have nothing against it) However, if your family likes the Elf, these crafts could easily play into that.
 For example, have your elf holding all the supplies for the craft of the day.